How to stop a toilet from overflowing is an important skill that every homeowner, renter, landlord, and everyone else

 Since you’re probably in a pinch, let’s get right to the nitty gritty about how you fix a toilet that is overflowing.

-The first step is to turn OFF the water to the toilet.
-Behind or maybe beside the toilet, there is a tap with a line from the wall directly to your toilet tank.
+The first step is to turn OFF the water supply to the toilet.
+Behind or maybe beside the toilet, there is a tap/valve with a line from the wall directly to your toilet tank.
 That tap turns the water on and off which fills your toilet tank.
 Bend down, reach over, and shut the water off.
 This will keep anymore water from going into your toilet tank.
 If for some reason the water tap is stuck, move quickly onto step 2.

-Our second step is to remove the top off of your toilet tank, be careful, it's heavier than you think.
-Don't drop it, place it gently on the floor.
-Then, look into your tank and look for the rubber flapper that is on the very bottom of your toilet tank.
-It will be covering the hole in the bottom of your toilet tank.
-Push that flapper down until the hole is covered and water stops floating into your bowl.
-If it's messed up or won't go down for some reason, move onto step 3.
+Our second step is to remove the top off of your toilet tank, be careful, it’s heavier than you think.
+Don’t drop it, place it gently on the floor.
+Then, look into your tank and look for the black or beige rubber flapper that is on the very bottom of your toilet tank.
+It will be covering the hole in the bottom of your tank.
+Push the flapper down until the hole is covered and water stops flowing into your bowl.
+If it’s messed up or won’t go down for some reason, move onto step 3.
 If your flapper is bent out of shape, cracked, or old, you may need to replace it.

 In step three, you will have to grab the float that is sticking out into the middle of the bowl.
-It's basically a big rubber ball attached to a metal or plastic arm.
+It’s basically a big black rubber ball attached to a metal or plastic arm.
 Sometimes it’s just a metal rod with a hook and chain through it, that goes down to the flapper.
 It rises as the water fills your toilet tank.
 Once the float reaches the top of the tank, water stops flowing into your toilet bowl.
 Pull that float up.
 What that does is tell your toilet that the bowl is full of water and it will stop draining the water from the tank into the bowl.